2026 Masters expert picks, best bets, longshots: Golf insider fading Bryson DeChambeau at Augusta National

 Golf expert Sia Nejad has revealed his Masters 2026 picks and PGA best bets for Augusta National, beginning Thursday, April 9

 Augusta National Golf Club is hallowed ground in golf, and the exclusive private course will welcome 91 of the world's best players and tens of thousands of patrons onto the property this week for the 2026 Masters.
-Tournament play begins on Thursday morning, and the early Masters forecast is calling for dry weather that warms throughout the week.
+Tournament play begins on Thursday morning at 7:40 a.m.
+ET, and the early Masters forecast is calling for dry weather that warms throughout the week.
 That usually means a firm and fast course on Sunday, potentially producing a leaderboard that can change rapidly.

-Scottie Scheffler is a two-time green jacket winner and and he's the +500 favorite in the 2026 Masters odds after collecting his 20th career PGA Tour victory earlier this year at the American Express.
-He's followed on the Masters odds board by Jon Rahm and Bryson DeChambeau at +1000, defending champion Rory McIlroy (+1300) and Xander Schauffele (+1500).
+Scottie Scheffler is a two-time green jacket winner and and he's the +550 favorite in the 2026 Masters odds after collecting his 20th career PGA Tour victory earlier this year at the American Express.
+He's followed on the Masters odds board by Jon Rahm and Bryson DeChambeau at +1000, defending champion Rory McIlroy (+1300), Xander Schauffele (+1500) and Ludvig Aberg (+1700).
 Before making any 2026 Masters picks, you need to see the 2026 Masters predictions from golf insider Sia Nejad.

 Nejad specializes in betting and DFS in golf, among other sports.
 He's had incredible success in the outright and first-round leader markets and in picking head-to-head matchups.
 He has been solid with his head-to-head matchups since the 2023 Charles Schwab Challenge, going 52-37-5 and returning 11.67 units over that span.
 That's a return of more than 12 units in that span.